eljh94/ProductReviewWebsite/docs/Assumptions&Decisions.md

 - Widely used open source component library, that values performance and responsive design.
 - Highly supported and contributed to (no signs of sun setting)
 - Has a healthy package score on [Snyk](https://snyk.io/advisor/npm-package/@mui/material)
+- Uses css in js, which keeps the styling central to the JS files, it also is highly performant, can be scaled out and reused really nicely in large codebases.
+Sometimes its not highly performant for components that re-render a lot - so we should track this with custom data analytics and make sure our customer experience is good.

 Testcafe